openebs/website/website/src/blogs/2018-10-06-contributing-to-mayactl-cli-in-hacktoberfest-2018.md

 ## Setting up OpenEBS on Minikube

-Once the kubernetes cluster is ready, it’s time to install openebs.
-Installing openebs on kubernetes is very easy; just apply the openebs-operator to the cluster using the following command:
+Once the Kubernetes cluster is ready, it’s time to install OpenEBS.
+Installing OpenEBS on Kubernetes is very easy; just apply the openebs-operator to the cluster using the following command:

     kubectl appy -fhttps://raw.githubusercontent.com/openebs/openebs/master/k8s/openebs-operator.yaml.

-Applying the openebs-operator creates openebs resources in kubernetes.
-We can obtain the openebs-related resources in the openebs namespace, and we can verify it by typing the following command:
+Applying the openebs-operator creates OpenEBS resources in Kubernetes.
+We can obtain the openebs-related resources in the OpenEBS namespace, and we can verify it by typing the following command:

     ashishranjan738@Ashish-PC:~$ kubectl get pods -n openebs